NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 What happens here?
 The function [`buildPythonPackage`](#buildpythonpackage-function) is called and as argument it accepts a set.
 In this case the set is a recursive set, `rec`.
-One of the arguments is the name of the package, which consists of a basename (generally following the name on PyPi) and a version.
+One of the arguments is the name of the package, which consists of a basename (generally following the name on PyPI) and a version.
 Another argument, `src` specifies the source, which in this case is fetched from PyPI using the helper function `fetchPypi`.
 The argument `doCheck` is used to set whether tests should be run when building the package.
 Since there are no tests, we rely on [`pythonImportsCheck`](#using-pythonimportscheck)